kubemod/kubemod-docs/getting-started/deploying-our-first-modrule.md

 # Deploying our first ModRule

-Once KubeMod is installed, you can deploy ModRules which intercept the creation and update of specific resources and perform modifications on them.
+Once KubeMod is installed, you can deploy ModRules to intercept the creation and update of specific resources and perform modifications on them.

 For example, here's a `ModRule` which enforces a `securityContext` and adds annotation `my-annotation` to any `Deployment` resource whose `app` label equals `nginx` and includes a container of any version of nginx that matches `1.14.*`.